habuma/spring-alexa-integration/reading-list-skill/README.md

 If this were to be deployed in the real world, only a few things would differ:

- - The authorization server and books API would not be running
+ - The authorization server and books API would not be running locally.
+They would likely be deployed in the cloud somewhere.
+   - Although not required, the authorization server would likely be enhanced to support users and clients that aren't hardcoded in the security configuration.
+ - The URLs in the account linking JSON file would refer to the URLs for the authorization server, wherever it may be deployed.
+ - The URLs in the skill's  `ListBooksIntentHandler.js` and `AddBookIntentHandler.js` would refer to the correct host of the books API as deployed in the cloud instead of "localhost:8081".
+ - The Alexa skill would at least be deployed with the previous change (for your own use) or published (for access by the greater Alexa user community).

 For More Details
 ----------------